supertokens/supertokens-core/README.md

 **For more information, please visit our [GitHub wiki section](https://github.com/supertokens/supertokens-core/wiki/SuperTokens-Architecture).**

 ## ☕ Why Java?
-- ✅ Whilst running Java can seem difficult, we provide the JDK along with the binary / docker image when distributing it.
-This makes running SuperTokens just like running any other http microservice.
+- ✅ Whilst running Java can seem difficult, we provide the JDK along with the binary/docker image when distributing it.
+This makes running SuperTokens just like running any other HTTP microservice.
 - ✅ Java has a very mature ecosystem.
-This implies that third party libraries have been battle tested.
+This implies that third-party libraries have been battle-tested.
 - ✅ Java's strong type system ensures fewer bugs and easier maintainability.
 This is especially important when many people are expected to work on the same project.
-- ✅ Our team is most comfortable with Java and hiring for great Java developers is relatively easy as well.
+- ✅ Our team is most comfortable with Java and hiring great Java developers is relatively easy as well.
 - ✅ One of the biggest criticisms of Java is memory usage.
 We have three solutions to this:
-   - The most frequent auth related operation is session verification - this happens within the backend SDK (node, python, Go) without contacting the Java core.
+   - The most frequent auth-related operation is session verification - this happens within the backend SDK (node, python, Go) without contacting the Java core.
 Therefore, a single instance of the core can handle several 10s of thousands of users fairly easily.
    - We have carefully chosen our dependencies.
-For eg: we use an embedded tomcat server instead of a higher level web framework.
+For eg: we use an embedded tomcat server instead of a higher-level web framework.
-   - We also plan on using [GraalVM](https://www.graalvm.org/) in the future and this can reduce memory usage down by 95%!
+   - We also plan on using [GraalVM](https://www.graalvm.org/) in the future and this can reduce memory usage by 95%!
 - ✅ If you require any modifications to the auth APIs, those would need to be done on the backend SDK level (for example Node, Golang, Python..).
-So you’d rarely need to directly modify / work  with the Java code in this repo.
+So you’d rarely need to directly modify/work  with the Java code in this repo.

 ## 🔥 SuperTokens vs others
 Please find a detailed comparison chart [on our website](https://supertokens.io/pricing#comparison-chart)